iblazhko/powershell-build-system/README.md

 # Build System with PowerShell

-This is a simple 1-file build system template for C#/F# solutions implemented in PowerShell.
+This is a simple 1-file build system template for C#/F# solutions.

 This build system expects following solution layout: